-- To check whether you have all the required information for the label to be FDA compliant, design the packaging according to this table.
-Then, go to the store and buy the same product as yours to make sure all the information are there (and they're in the right position).
+- To check whether you have all the required information for the label to be FDA compliant, design the packaging according to this table below.
+Then, go to the store and buy the same product as yours to make sure all the information are there (and they’re in the right position).

-Starting a cosmetic line with no money, tip #4: Focus on what really matters and learn how to save money.
+Starting a cosmetic line with no money, tip #4: Focus on what really matters and learn to save money.

 While there are expenses you cannot avoid, some others are totally useless.

-Completely useless are expenses such as: business cards, brand new Mac for your office, new desks and furniture and in general everything that is not directly related to your cosmetic product, yet only serves the purpose of letting you feel like a "real" entrepreneur.
+Completely useless are expenses such as: business cards, brand new Mac for your office, new desks and furniture, and, in general, everything that is not directly related to your cosmetic product, yet only serves the purpose of letting you feel like a “real” entrepreneur.